 The estimated trend break points are shown in Table 2 along with estimated confidence intervals.
-The confidence intervals have been formed with heteroscedasticity and autocorrelation consistent estimates of the covariance matrix (Andrews 1991).
-Note the intervals are not symmetric about the estimated breaks, indicating that movement of the break date within the interval is often possible in one direction, but not in the other.
+The confidence intervals have been formed with heteroscedasticity and autocorrelation consistent estimates of the covariance matrix (Andrews, 1991).
+Note the intervals are not symmetric about the estimated breaks, indicating that the likely range of the true break date is very small in one direction.